 On the fourth day of Tet, the Vietnamese believe that their ancestors return to their heavenly abode.
-The stores begin to re-open and life regains its normalcy.
+The stores begin to reopen and life regains its normalcy.
 People visit graves on this day acting as an escort for their departing ancestors.

 End of Tet

 On the seventh day of Tet, the “Cay Neu” is removed from in front of the home.
 It is a high bamboo pole that is set up on the last day of the old lunar year.
 Various items are placed on the top, including red paper with an inscription written on it; a small basket containing betel and areca nuts; wind chimes; and a small square of woven bamboo representing a barrier to stop the evil spirits.
-A few colorful cock feathers may also decorate the pole.
+A few colourful cock feathers may also decorate the pole.
 The offerings in the basket are intended for the good spirits.

-The Vietnamese believe that the good spirits of the house-hold must report to heaven during Tet, so they take many precautionary measures to scare off the bad spirits who know the good ones are away.
+The Vietnamese believe that the good spirits of the household must report to heaven during Tet, so they take many precautionary measures to scare off the bad spirits who know the good ones are away.
 They do not rely completely on the Cay Neu because legend tells them that it cannot stop a certain bad spirit.
-It is necessary for lime powder to be scattered around the house and to draw, with lime also, a bow and an arrow in front of the threshold.
+It is necessary for the lime powder to be scattered around the house and to draw, with lime also, a bow and an arrow in front of the threshold.

 Things Not To Do During Tet Nguyen Dan

 Some things are considered to be very bad luck if done at Tet.
 A few of them to do at Tet are as follows.
 Never clean house during Tet.
-No insult of others or misbehave.
+No insult to others or misbehave.
 Do not use profanity.
 Never look fretful or show any anger or grief.
 Avoid breaking any dishes or house wares.
 Make sure that you do not go in the wrong direction according to the lunar calendar.

-The are also many other negative commandments and superstitions about Tet.
+There are also many other negative commandments and superstitions about Tet.